 For the Traveling Swimmer

-Brita Stainless Steel Water Bottle
+Brita Stainless Steel Waterbottle

 Writer Julia Childs Heyl tested this bottle and loved how easy it was to set up.
-She notes the size and weight is super convenient and light to travel with, it fits nicely into cupholders, and water stays cold.
-“It could also be good not only for travelers but for students, as it can fit into a backpack easily,” Heyl adds.
+She noted the size and weight is super convenient and light to travel with, and that it fits nicely into cupholders, and stays cold.
+“It could also be good not only for travelers, but for students, as it can fit into a backpack easily,” Heyl added.
+She did note the filter was just okay and the water tasted close to tap water, which may not work well for those used to drinking well-filtered water.

 For Budget-Conscious Swimmers

-Philips Water Bottle With Filter
+PHILIPS Water Bottle With Filter

-Heyl says it’s double-wall insulated to keep the bottle cool for up to 24 hours, which can come in handy during longer swims or in the summer heat.
+Heyl said it’s double-wall insulated to keep the bottle cool for up to 24 hours, which can come in handy during longer swims or in the summer heat.
 And based on her experience, it delivered on its promise of staying cold.

-Clarifying Shampoos
+Clarifying Shampoo

 Salt water and chlorine can leave residue in your hair, which can cause it to feel rough and brittle after your swims and even cause color-treated hair to fade over time.
 A clarifying shampoo provides a deeper clean for swimmers and can more effectively remove chlorine, salt water, and mineral buildup to keep your hair healthy.